nxf5025/amazon-ai-building-better-bots/README.md

 1. Add the "Conversational Bots" feature to the project.
 When prompted, import `CoffeeBot`.
 Mobile Hub takes care of a number of important details behind the scenes.
 A new Amazon Cognito Federated Identity Pool is created for this new app along with roles so that the users can interact with Lex (using voice and text).
 1. Source code for the new app is immediately available for download.
 1. Follow the instructions in the `READ_ME/index.html` file to setup, compile, and run the app.

+### Web Application

+Using the AWS SDK for Javascript, you can integrate your Amazon Lex bot in a web page that will both capture and return audio to your end users.

+[This article on the machine learning blog](https://aws.amazon.com/blogs/machine-learning/capturing-voice-input-in-a-browser/) will walk you through the steps to setup this integration.
+When using the Lex PostContent API call, you will pass the name of your deployed bot as a parameter.

+You can also use the native integrations to connect your bot to Facebook Messenger, Slack, Twilio, and Kik.